effektif/admin-docs/docs/starting.rst

 A user can be invited to multiple organisations.
 If a user is part of two organisations, he will require two user licenses, one for each organisation he is part of.

-Besides the manual invitation of every user, the enterprise version of Signavio Workflow offers the possibility to synchronise users and groups with Active Directory.
+Besides the manual invitation of every user, the enterprise version of Workflow Accelerator offers the possibility to synchronise users and groups with Active Directory.
 See :ref:`synchronise-users` for more information.